 Frans De Waal on humans negative traits

-In an article published recently in the New York Times you wrote, “when our ancestors moved from hunting to farming they lost respect for animals and began to look at themselves as the rulers of nature.”
+In an article published recently in the New York Times, you wrote, “when our ancestors moved from hunting to farming they lost respect for animals and began to look at themselves as the rulers of nature.”
 Is that a consistent view among most biologists working in your area?

 I think it has been a very gradual transition.
 Initial farmers probably had very close relationships with their animals.
-They would have known all their animals individually and were probably not very eager to kill them even though they knew they had to do this.
+They would have known all their animals individually and were perhaps not very eager to kill them even though they knew they had to do this.
 Nowadays we have a very impersonalised view of animals in the agriculture industry.
 But the hunter has a very different relationship.
 I’m not talking about modern hunters with big guns but hunters who go into the forest with primitive weapons to kill large animals.
 They have an enormous amount of respect for those animals.
 The hunter not only knows that animals are smart and can escape but also that the animals can attack them.
-When we became farmers we started looking at animals quite differently and we needed to set ourselves a little bit apart from the natural world.
+When we became farmers, we started looking at animals quite differently, and we needed to set ourselves a little bit apart from the natural world.

 Do humans possess any negative trait in particular that is not seen in other animals?